ltskinner/machine-learning/books/linear_algebra_optimization_for_ml/DICTIONARY.md

 - `conjugate` (of a complex number)
   - complex number: a + ib
   - conjugate: a - ib (deadass just swap the sign lmao)
+- `back substitution`
+  - when we have form Ax = b, and A and b are known
+  - 1 0 0 | 4
+  - 0 1 0 | 6
+  - 0 0 1 | 5
+  - for back substitution, sometimes we need to scale items on left by items on right to get to 1
+  - then, the numbers on right become solution

 ## ML specifics